massalabs/station-massa-wallet/CONTRIBUTING.md

 Some endpoint responses are code 422 but the code itself never return such status code.
 Go-swagger will internally generate 422 response when the inputs are invalid.

+## Massa account file

+This software implements this standard: <https://github.com/massalabs/massa-standards/blob/main/wallet/file-format.md>.

+For account file extension, we recommend `.yaml`.
+However, `.yml` is also supported in the import feature.